jaredsohn/flix_plus/README.md

 ###About

-Flix Plus is a Chrome extension built by Jared Sohn for Lifehacker that helps you customize Netflix.
+Flix Plus by Lifehacker is a Chrome extension built by Jared Sohn that helps you customize Netflix.
 Read more [here](http://lifehacker.com/preview/flixc-plus-customizes-netflix-to-your-hearts-desire-1640968001).

 The source code uses a couple of frameworks: